microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/Deployment/docs/ArchitectureDescription.md

 **4 User Accesses the Output Documents**

-Note: The user can be one of these roles: Sustainability Manager, Head of Extra-Financial Reporting, or Chief Sustainability Officer, or other designated person in the organization, as long as the user is added to the Teams channel.
+Note: The user needs to be added to the Teams channel prior to use below features.

 After the document is available in SharePoint, the user gets a notification in Teams from a custom copilot.
 At this point, the user can view the document by clicking a hyperlink from Teams or he can choose to chat with the copilot to get insights about the generated document.